SymphonyOSF/oss-allegro/docs/ObjectStore.md

 All updates to the Object Store are transactional and protected by optimistic locking, if the object has already changed from the expected version then the update fails.

+##Update Notifications
+The Object Store provides a feed mechanism which allows a caller to be notified when an object is created or updated in one or more partitions.
+A Feed is a persistent queue of update notifications onto which a copy of all newly created or updated objects is pushed.
+When messages are consumed from this queue they are actively acknowledged by the Allegro API client so that the system provides an at least once delivery guarantee.

+In general update notifications will be delivered in the order in which they occurred, but this is not guaranteed, and in order to achieved the desired levels of performance and scalability, most applications will need to implement on a multi-threaded basis.
+For these reasons, consuming applications should be designed on the basis of an eventually consistent model, and if the order of processing is significant then timestamps or sequence numbers need to be included within the stored objects so that the correct ordering can be asserted.